North Carolina bakery relies on kid entrepreneur to cut egg costs - NewsBreak

 North Carolina bakery relies on kid entrepreneur to cut egg costs

 DALLAS, N.C.
-(QUEEN CITY NEWS) – High egg prices add up to high frustration lately.
+(WJZY) – High egg prices add up to high frustration lately.

 Instead of walking on eggshells, a Gaston County businesswoman found a way to ease the pain of soaring costs.